QuaSi-Software/Documentation/docs/gensim_user_manual.md

 [http://climate.onebuilding.org/](http://climate.onebuilding.org/)

 Furthermore the TRY of the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EnergyPlus weather data sets using the "EnergyPlus Weather Converter".
-For this purpose a separate and more detailed instruction can be found in the following folder path:

-*link coming soon*
+A tool facilitating this workflow is currently under development and will be released soon.

 ###3.2 Building geometry